jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Super-shock speech therapy!
 After about a year, I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I was cured!

 The point is this.
 That's what it took for me to mostly never stutter.
 It's like night and day.
 The anxiety washed away.
 A hidden outgoing personality was brought out and frankly is fun, although still surreal, to be.
-I often feel like a desert fox who finally learned to swim in a corel sea, out of place.
+I often feel out of place—like a desert fox scuba diving.

 Yet Charles never had this lesson.
-Despite being adamant he was God's chosen leader, he was famously shy and quiet his whole life because that's the gremlin likes it.
+Despite being adamant he was God's chosen leader, he was famously shy and quiet his whole life because that's how the gremlin likes it.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 I can sympathize.
 The gremlin is an asshole.

 Charles would have to talk.
 Main Street accused him of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England".
 This was the first time the people weren't replacing one king for another.
 They were killing the king.
-But they didn't have Rousseau's new philosophy yet.
-They were still learning how to have democracy inside a modern civilization.

 The point is when Charles wasn't pretending or bluffing.
 He wasn't proud or stubborn.
 Like Hugh Auld, he was an agent of the matrix, the hero of a corrupt and dying philosophy.
-Charles could not psychologically understand being wrong.
+Charles could not psychologically understand being an Antagonist King.

 The judges convicted Charles anyway.
 He was sentenced to death by removing the head from the body.
 The convicted king was astounded.
-The next chance would be standing at his own chopping block.
+His next chance to speak would be standing at his own chopping block.

 ![New Tool Creation](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
 Charles was executed on a scaffold outside this room.
 He waited here for his death.
-On the ceiling is a painting commissioned by his father James I, which shows James being taken to heaven by angels.
+On the ceiling is a painting commissioned by his father James I, which shows James I being taken to heaven by angels.
 Charles was thus raised his entire life to be a divine king.
 Could you see outside the divine rights of nobles if you were him?_

 ## Charles Speaks

-Fuck the ringing bell of a claims department, imagine that stress of stutterer minutes from execution, having to say something to justify 16 years of civil war, his throne, and his family's place in history.
+Fuck the ringing bell of a claims department, imagine that stress of a stutterer minutes from execution, having to say something to defend 16 years of civil war, his throne, and his family's place in history.
 And… and… no stutter.
 Not once!

 Charles didn't just speak, he spoke so eloquently many people, even those who hated him, were impressed.
 I must say I'm happy for him.
-I can say beyond any doubt he was in that gorgeous room, looking up at his father, praying to only say the thoughts in his mind.
-And when he did it for sure felt like the angels about to take him to heaven killed the gremlin.
+I can say beyond any doubt he was in that gorgeous room, looking up at his father's painting, praying to say the thoughts in his mind.

+And when Charles spoke clearly, it for sure felt like the angels killed the gremlin for him.
 What vindication!
 Indeed, Charles's last words were a clearly spoken:

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God.
 I will say no more.

 Clearly spoken words about being totally behind the times.
 He gave England 16 of civil war because he thought he was a living god.
-The truth was the Vikings and raiders were gone.
+The truth was the Vikings and anarchy were gone.
 Civilization had returned.
 Kings were no longer needed.
 The people could rule themselves as player gods.
 Charles should have been happy his children grew up.
 He could have helped them grow up by conceding powers to Parliament and avoiding 16 years of war.
 Instead, he lived in splendor, hide behind the spectacle, and used the people's money to hire foreigners to kill them.

 Later kings still didn't learn.
 Even more distanced from the frontline inside their palaces, banquets and balls.
 Many more Darth Kings faced the chopping block with the voice of God calling them martyrs.
 The irony was, their stubbornness caused real protagonists like Rousseau, Washington, and Jefferson to rise up.
 These protagonists used new tools and a new philosophy to empower the people to become player gods and share in the responsibility of government.

-Charles spoke.
-He was such a firm believer he spoke clearly.
-While I am genuinely happy for him.
-At least he didn't die with his head on the chopping block with the gremlin on his mind—the fact he spoke should give you pause.
-Darth Blockbuster won't "see the light" until you become a player god and take responsibility for the politics of your community.
+Charles spoke, but he was still wrong.
+Likewise, Darth Blockbuster won't "see the light" until you become a player god and take responsibility for the politics of your community.

 And you already are.
-Once the people felt the majic of the printing press, scientific instruments, and gun, kings turned from being protagonists to antagonists.
+Once the people felt the majic of the printing press, scientific instruments, and gun, they became player gods.
 And that's why you are by default a believer in Techvolution.
-Because you're using computers and the internet, tools of the Computer Age.
+Because you're using computers and the internet.
+The tools of the Computer Age.

 ## The Majic of the Internet - Because of Cyborgolgy, If We Use the Internet, We Automatically Fight For the Computer Age